Contemplative Curiosity: John O’Donohue on Beauty

 Bringing Curiosity: What Do You Wonder?

-• As you hold what you noticed, or as you consider the entire John O’Donohue quote, is there a question that comes up in you?
+• As you hold what you noticed, or as you consider the entire John O’Donohue quote, is there a question that arises from within?

 • Is there a cascade of questions?

-Sometimes writing these down helps us gently excavate our inner landscape.
+Sometimes writing these down helps us gently excavate what is ready to be known.

 Bookmark it.